 APA PsycTests Includes: Tests that were originally developed for research and were not made commercially available; A growing selection of multilingual test instruments; Information about select tests that are available from commercial test publishers.

 An index, from 1990 on, of articles from over 16,000 journals in the areas of business, humanities, medicine, popular culture, science, social sciences, and technology.

 Offered through EBSCO Host; requires your my.moody username and password.
 "Atla Religion Database provides information on topics such as biblical studies, world religions, church history, and religion in social issues.
 Atla Religion Database contains more than 1.4 million bibliographic records and PDF and full text articles, covering the research literature of religion in over 60 languages.
 It includes more than 488,000 article citations from more than 1,500 journals (506 currently indexed), more than 215,000 essay citations from over 15,700 multi-author works, more than 446,000 book review citations.
 Coverage spans from 1949 to the present.
 This database is produced by the American Theological Library Association."

 Provided as a special subscription for alumni from the American Theological Library Association, this database provides access for alumni to the full resources of the ATLA Religion Database, including full text access to the content of ATLA Serials.

 Downloadable Audiobooks from EBSCOhost.
 You must have a personalized account to download.
 Audiobooks are purchased by the library upon request.
-As of June 2017 we have 12 books in the Religion & Philosophy and Self-Help categories.
+As of 2022 we have 75 audiobooks in the Religion & Philosophy and Self-Help categories.

 Access to subscribed journals from Cambridge Press.
 Subscribed journals include New Testament Studies and Scottish Journal of Theology.
 Cambridge Journals also includes many full text open-access resources.